 Meet a Board Member!

-Turning Point is pleased to launch a Spotlight Series featuring the members of our wonderful Board of Directors!
-This week, we will begin by interviewing Board Member Carolyn Anthony --
+Turning Point is pleased to continue its Spotlight Series featuring the members of our wonderful Board of Directors!
+This week, we interview Board Member Randy Roberts --

 Could you tell us a little about your background?